-LGS Policy Justification for deviation from Green Belt Policy New buildings are Para 149 (of the NPPF) sets out that the construction inappropriate development of new buildings is inappropriate apart from with the only exceptions to identified exceptions (listed a-g below).
-A number of this: these exceptions could undermine the openness of a) a) Buildings for forestry or LGS or impact upon their reasons for designation - agriculture where the Local a) Buildings for agriculture or forestry; this is a Green Space is used for reasonable exception for LGS policy where land is commercial woodland or commercial woodland or farmland as it may farmland. otherwise hinder someone's business. b) The provision of b) Provision of appropriate facilities; this is a appropriate facilities in reasonable exception for LGS if such connection with the development could support the ongoing use and existing use of land where help to make the LGS capable of enduring. the facilities preserve the c) Extension or alteration of a building provided it openness of the Local does not result in disproportionate additions over Green Space and do not and above the size of the original building; this is conflict with the reasons a reasonable exception for LGS where it does not for designation that make impact upon its openness or reasons for it special to the designation. community, such as for d) Replacement of a building, provided it is the same recreation or ecology. use and not materially larger; this is a reasonable c) The extension or alteration exception for LGS. of a building if it does not e) Limited infill in villages; This is not a reasonable impact on the openness or exception for LGS.
-Openness is not just a spatial the reasons for designation concept, it is also visual, as determined by the that make the Local Green Supreme Court.
-Any infill on small LGS Space special to the designations will seriously undermine their community. openness and their reasons for designation. d) The replacement of a f) Limited affordable housing for local community building provided the new needs; This is not a reasonable exception for LGS. building is in the same use Any affordable housing on small LGS designations and not materially larger will seriously undermine their openness and their than the one it replaces. reasons for designation. g) Limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use; this is not a reasonable exception for LGS.
+Justification for deviation from Green Belt Policy

+Para 149 (of the NPPF) sets out that the construction of new buildings is inappropriate apart from identified exceptions (listed a-g below).
+A number of these exceptions could undermine the openness of LGS or impact upon their reasons for designation -

+- a) Buildings for agriculture or forestry; this is a reasonable exception for LGS policy where land is commercial woodland or farmland as it may otherwise hinder someone's business. - b) Provision of appropriate facilities; this is a reasonable exception for LGS if such development could support the ongoing use and help to make the LGS capable of enduring. - c) Extension or alteration of a building provided it does not result in disproportionate additions over and above the size of the original building; this is a reasonable exception for LGS where it does not impact upon its openness or reasons for designation. - d) Replacement of a building, provided it is the same use and not materially larger; this is a reasonable exception for LGS. - e) Limited infill in villages; This is not a reasonable exception for LGS.
+Openness is not just a spatial concept, it is also visual, as determined by the Supreme Court.
+Any infill on small LGS designations will seriously undermine their openness and their reasons for designation. - f) Limited affordable housing for local community needs; This is not a reasonable exception for LGS.
+Any affordable housing on small LGS designations will seriously undermine their openness and their reasons for designation. - g) Limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use; this is not a reasonable exception for LGS.
 It is unlikely that LGS will be brownfield when identified in accordance with Para 101, and infilling and complete redevelopment is likely to fully undermine the designation of the LGS.